 The Frozen Yogurt Popsicles Ingredients

-It probably doesn’t surprise you to learn that the vital ingredient of these yogurt popsicles is yogurt.
+It probably doesn’t surprise you to learn that the vital ingredient of these yogurt fruit lollies is yogurt.
 I always use plain yogurt and add extra flavor with my fruits.
 Full fat, low-fat, and even fat-free yogurts will all work.
 However, the texture will vary slightly (as fat content usually means softer popsicles).

 Some Plain Yogurt options include (I always use homemade):